railsware/BloodMagic/README.md

 ```

 Instantiates view from `xib` on demand, similar to `Lazy` module.
-This spell might be heplful if you have reusable views.
+This spell might be helpful if you have reusable views.

 For example: